Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 Consistency is the cornerstone of practicing yoga at home, but if you're already thinking that you don’t have time, allow me to free up some time for you.
 If most public yoga classes last around 60 minutes (to say nothing of traveling there and back), then it pays to divide your 60 minutes by 4 and practice 15 minutes four times each week.* Why?
 Because declining estrogen levels mean that, no matter how good you feel immediately after a yoga session, the following morning you have already begun to seize up again.

-By adopting the ‘little but often’ approach and following basic yoga routines such as 10 minute morning yoga sequences, your joints will be more supple, your energy levels will be higher, and you will enjoy less stress, better sleep, more flexibility, and will see other tremendous improvements in your menopause symptoms too.
+By adopting the ‘little but often’ approach and following basic yoga routines such as 10 minute morning yoga sequences, those horrible perimenopause symptoms will soon start to fade.
+Your menopause joint pain will improve, your energy levels will be higher, you will enjoy less stress and less menopause brain fog, you will sleep better too and that's just the tip of the iceberg.

-Some yoga sceptics believe short sequences don’t benefit our body in the same way as a longer classbut menopause struggles can be tough, so isn’t it better to find a solution that takes less time, one that can fit into your life, and one that will actually help your symptoms?
+Some yoga sceptics believe short sequences don’t benefit our body in the same way as a longer classbut menopause struggles can be tough, so isn’t it better to find a solution that takes less time, one that that's easy to execute, and one that will actually help your symptoms?

 1. Not listening to Your Body: